Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

  Bond(2, Point(1, [-1.0, -1.0], [-1.0, -1.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
  Bond(2, Point(1, [1.0, -1.0], [1.0, -1.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
 ```

- To obtain generic bonds containing more points, user are encouraged to implement their own `bonds` methods.
+To obtain generic bonds containing more points, users are encouraged to implement their own `bonds` methods.
 Pull requests are welcomed.